 Mr. KIRKWOOD desired to inquire of the Chairman of the committee, what was the object of this phrase in the third and fourth lines of the section--isao as to be open to all classes.
-33 the rich and poor.
+33

 Mr. VANCE of Champaign.
 So as to be open to

+the rich and poor.

 Mr. KIRKWOOD.
 He did not know that our laws recognized any such classification of citizens.
 But was it not intended to be an express provision to open the doors of these institutions to the blacks?
 Mr. VANCE.
 No, sir; there was no such intention.
 Mr. KIRKWOOD.
 Very well.
 He was just informed that there was an existing law, in which a distinction is made between the rion and poor, who may be admitted into these Institutions.

-Mr. LARSH explained, and said: the present form the section had not offended his olfactories.
+Mr. LARSH explained, and said: the present form the section had not offended his offactories.
 Mr. REEMELIN now moved the following as an additional section, which he considered might as well come in here as any other place.
 "Each convict hereafter confined in the Penitentiary, shell be entitled to the benefit of the next proceeds of his or her la-bor while so confined, and the General Assembly shall by law provide for the payment of the same in money, to each con-vict, or to his family, in such manner as may be deemed pro-per in the premises."
 Mr. R. said: these nett proceeds of labor would be necertained, of course, after declaring the expenses of keeping, and the cost of conviction.
 Every Legisla-'ure would of course construe this in such manner as they might think proper.
-He had observed that our to reasonable restrictions of law.
-If amended, it will convicts in the Penitentiary, after the expiration of their term, were turned out with perhaps five, or at posed by the General A sembly"-leaving the General most, ten dollars in their pockets; and, as a consc-Assembly to impose such restrictions as they may think quence, they were compelled to go back to their origproper, instead of restricting them to what may be con- final home with all the disgrace of a convict upon them; sidered reasonable.
-Now, what objection was there and the result was, that they were generally returned to the amendment?
-Did not gentlemen suppose that again to the Penitentiary.
-His object was, not only the Legislature would be sure to make the restrictions to provide an incentive to labor, but to establish a rule of action for the Stute, founded upon the principle of justice.
+He had observed that our their term, were turned out with perhaps five, or at of action for the Stute, founded upon the principle of justice.
 Would gentlemen think for a moment of the feeling which takes hold of the criminal in our Peni tentiary-(he had been familiar with the experience of criminals)-to be required to labor day after day, and year after year, and have all the proceeds of his lawors taken away from him!
-He says: "the State has no more right to take away the proceeds of my launderstand the necessity of putting all this in the Con-bor, than I have to steal the money or the horse of an-stitution.
-The great difficulty was, that we were put-other man."
-He considered that such a provision of fing too much into the Constitution.
-We shall have law as he had indicated, would have a very salutary a book as large as a Scotch family bible, if we go on at effect upon the convict; and that the Penitentiary feel that he might be all the time making something for himself; and all the objections to convict labor, and its degrading effects upon the honest mechanics of the country, would be thereby removed.
+He says: "the State has no more right to take away the proceeds of my lafeel that he might be all the time making something for himself; and all the objections to convict labor, and its degrading effects upon the honest mechanics of the country, would be thereby removed.

 He mentioned the case of a particular convict known to him, who was now confined in the penitentiary for four years; he believed him to be a man of good intentions; and if the proceeds of his helper were given to him, it might enable him to go back to the country of his birth, and commence his life anew, where the crime and his disgrace in this country might not be known.
 Whereas, if he were compelled to go abroad in this State, it would be impossible for him to rise again to the standing which he had before he was confined in the penitentiary.
 Mr. WOODBURY said he hoped the amendment would prevail, for one reason which struck him with much force, and which had not yet been mentioned; there was many a man of small means confined in the paulientlary, whose family were left destitute, and if he were entitled to the proceeds of his labor, as the amendment proposed, many families might be saved from the sufferings of penury and want.